-- CMU is one of the nation's only Celonis Academic Centers of Excellence in recognition of excellence in process mining. - CMU has been recognized as a National Center of Academic Excellence in Cybersecurity by the National Security Agency. - For the fifth consecutive year, CMU received the Gold Pinnacle award for Best Event Management program from the International Festival and Events Association. - CMU is home to the longest-standing audiology program in the country and Michigan's first entrepreneurship and leadership minors.
+- CMU is one of only four institutions in the nation named a Celonis Academic Center of Excellence in recognition of excellence in process mining. - CMU has been recognized as a National Center of Academic Excellence in Cybersecurity by the National Security Agency. - For the sixth consecutive year, CMU received the Gold Pinnacle award for Best Event Management program from the International Festival and Events Association. - CMU is home to the longest-standing audiology program in the country and

+Michigan's first entrepreneurship and leadership minors.